tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 After watching the video, I much better understood how the browser received an HTML file from a server and created a Document Object Model (DOM) which represented the HTML elements on the page.
 I was captivated by the fact that we could programmatically create HTML DOM elements in JavaScript without writing any HTML.
 This essentially meant I'd never need to go into my `.html` files ever again, hypothetically speaking :).
 Other than to include a `script` element for referencing the client-side JavaScript containing all of the virtually created DOM elements.

-I don't recommened writing HTML webpages purely with JavaScript, it will be huge bundle of client-side JS and the site will probably not be very performant.
-I do recommend writing HTML pages e.g. `index.html` then sprinkling in JavaScript to mutate and modify the DOM as needed.
+I don't recommened writing HTML webpages purely with JavaScript and DOM manipulation, it will quickly get out of hand.
+As the app gets larger and more complex, building a website this way will be very difficult to maintain.
+HTML is our friend (and the browsers) so I recommend writing as much HTML in pages as you can, then sprinkling in JavaScript to mutate and modify the DOM as needed.

 <h2 class="post-heading">So where does HTML fit into the picture?</h2>